slapxxi/misc/vocabulary/vocabulary-tree.md

     - substantiate

 + **ask**
-  - persuade
-  - convince
-  - induce *persuade or influence to do sth*
-  - entice *persuade by offering sth*
-  - lure
+  - ask
-    - allure
+  - request
+  - solicit *ask for sth such as support, money, or information*
   - beg
     - beseech
     - implore